wistia/wistia-open-docs/_posts/export-settings.md

 Currently, the highest resolution Wistia will display by default (when we detect that a person's Internet connection speed will support it well enough) is 720p HD.
 Viewers who want even higher quality can right-click on the video to manually select a higher resolution.
 If you'd like to have your videos _automatically_ play at higher quality, check out the Video Quality section in the Account tab of your settings.
 (And note that only the Account Owner can access that area!)

-{{ "<strong>Quick sidebar on mobile devices:</strong> Because of the way iPhones handle 'streaming media' (i.e. playing them all full screen), we do not show HD files on iPhones or Android devices.  iPads, on the other hand, do support HD media, and we have created a Retina-friendly version for the iPad 3." | note }}
+{{ "<strong>Quick sidebar on mobile devices:</strong> Because of the way iPhones handle 'streaming media' (i.e. playing them all full screen), we do not show HD files on iPhones or Android devices.  iPads, on the other hand, do support HD media, so we'll be able to deliver an HD asset." | note }}

 ----
 ## Formats Wistia Supports

-Our bakery (where the encoding magic happens) accepts most of the common file formats (see a partial list below), but *for most consistent performance we generally recommend exporting files in MP4 format*.
+Our bakery (where the encoding magic happens) accepts most of the common file formats (see a partial list below), but **for most consistent performance we generally recommend exporting files in MP4 format**.

 If a file type is not supported (or recognized), users will simply be able to download the file.